Jackie Dobbs: Storylines

 Liverpudlian Jackie first appears in March 1998 as the cellmate of Deirdre Rachid (Anne Kirkbride), Jackie is in prison for ABH.
 Jackie's introduction was part of a high-profile storyline that saw Deirdre framed by her boyfriend and wrongfully imprisoned.
 Jackie first appears in a specially constructed prison cell at Granada Studios.
 Deirdre's conviction is quashed within three weeks and she is released; Jackie soon follows her to the soap's primary setting of Weatherfield on parole, needing a friend to turn to, having been dumped by her partner and left homeless.
 Jackie moves to the area with her teenage son Tyrone (Alan Halsall), squatting in Curly Watts' (Kevin Kennedy) vacant premises.
-She becomes a factory worker for Mike Baldwin (Johnny Briggs), where she has numerous run-ins with Janice Battersby (Vicky Entwistle) over flirtations with Janice's husband Les Battersby (Bruce Jones).
+She becomes a factory worker for Mike Baldwin (Johnny Briggs), where she has numerous run-ins with Janice Battersby (Vicky Entwistle) over flirtations with Janice's husband Les (Bruce Jones).
 Jackie leaves in the midst of a property feud with Curly, who had returned to find her formally renting his house.
 Jackie goes back to Liverpool with her husband Darren (James McMartin), though Tyrone stays behind as a lodger with Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn).

 Tyrone contacts Jackie about his engagement in August 2008.
 Jackie appears to be living in a nice home with a cat and claims to have turned over a New Age leaf, but she was actually only catsitting, and was being menaced by an ex-boyfriend to whom she owed a £1000 debt.
-Tyrone and Molly Dobbs (Vicky Binns) give their wedding fund to pay her debt.
+Tyrone and Molly Compton (Vicky Binns) give their wedding fund to pay her debt.
 Jackie asks for more money for travel far and she effectively disowns Tyrone when they refuse.
 She later goes to Tyrone's home in an attempt to see him, but is asked to leave by Molly's aunt Pam Hobsworth (Kate Anthony) and Jack.